 Deferred income is the exact opposite to accrued income.
 This is when we receive payment by a customer for something, but haven’t actually earned the income (so we haven’t delivered the goods yet).
 It would occur in a situation where a customer is paying in advance for goods that we are going to deliver in the future.

-Note that we don’t recognise anything in the sales account as although we have had some cash from the customer we haven’t done the work that ‘earns’ this income.
+Note: We don’t recognise anything in the sales account as though we have had some cash from the customer.
+The reason for this is that we haven’t yet done the work that ‘earns’ this income.

 Deferred income is a current liability and would sit on the balance sheet under trade payables.